Course Offerings

 All core courses are available to enrolled master’s students and offer 3 credit hours each.
 They meet for 2 hours per week for 16 weeks via Microsoft Teams.

-While students are given complete freedom to choose their Seminars, there are some parameters for which Core Courses are required.
+While students are given complete freedom to choose their seminars, there are some parameters for which core courses are required.
 All students MUST take the following:

 • To be taken before the completion of 15 credit hours.